xalanq/cf-tool/README.md

-  cf pull 100 a        Pull the latest code of problem "a" of contest 100 into "./100/<problem-id>". cf pull ac 100 a     Pull the "Accepted" or "Pretests passed" code of problem "a" of contest 100. cf pull              Pull the latest code of current problem into current path.
+  cf pull 100 a        Pull the latest code of problem "a" of contest 100 into "./100/<problem-id>". cf pull ac 100 a     Pull the "Accepted" or "Pretests passed" code of problem "a" of contest 100. cf pull              Pull the latest code of current problem into current path. cf upgrade           Upgrade the "cf" to the latest version from GitHub.

 Notes:
   <problem-id>         "a" or "A", case-insensitive.